hardik-kansal/RL-Arbitrage-Cross-DEX/README.md

 # Reinforcemnt Learning Based Cross--DEX Arbitrage Agent

+### Prerequisites

+- Make sure you have `anaconda` installed for managing Python packages and `PyCharm` as IDE.

-Under Development - Model is not trained yet.
+- Model is under development and has not yet trained.

-Use conda for python installation
-Use Py-charm for IDE for python
+### Overview

+- I have used **Twin Delayed Deep Deterministic Policy Gradient** (TD3 DDPG) with **PyTorch**

+- Updating Arbitrage Bot is pain in the ass.
+This project is a proof-of-concept that favours arbitrage opportunities in ethereum network.
+Rl can easily be extended to cross-dex once model is trained.

 ## Installation

-Run these commands on Terminal
+- Run these commands on Terminal

 ```bash
 git clone git@github.com:hardik-kansal/RL-Arbitrage-Cross-DEX.git